Ding Shisun: Tsinghua University and Peking University

-President of Peking University

 In 1982, Ding resigned as mathematics chair and went to Harvard University as a visiting scholar.
 While he was away in the United States, Peking University ran a poll in 1983 among senior faculty members to select its next president, and Ding received the most votes.

 In March 1984, Ding was appointed president of Peking University at the age of 57.
 As president, he implemented policies to reward faculty members who taught classes, especially foundational courses, withheld bonuses from those who did not teach, and dismissed those who could not teach or conduct significant research.
 As president, Ding continued to teach the foundational course of Advanced Algebra.

 According to a report in Yanhuang Chunqiu, when Mao Xinyu, the grandson of Mao Zedong, graduated from high school in 1988, his mother Shao Hua tried to enroll him at Peking University.
 Ding rejected her request on the pretext that he could not guarantee Mao's safety among the liberal-minded students, and Mao ended up enrolling at Renmin University of China instead.

 During his tenure, Ding promoted the spirit of "democracy and science", but some of his reforms were thwarted by the government.
 In 1988, he submitted his resignation to Education Minister Li Tieying, but Li declined the request.
-When the Tiananmen Square protests erupted in April 1989, students of Peking University played a leading role and Ding did not prevent them from joining the protests.
-After the Chinese government cracked down on the protests in June 1989, Ding was forced to resign in August 1989.
+When the Tiananmen Square protests erupted in April 1989, students of Peking University played a leading role, and Ding did not prevent them from joining the protests.
+After the Chinese government cracked down and massacred the protesters on June 4, 1989, Ding was forced to resign in August 1989.
 He was replaced by Wu Shuqing, a vice president of Renmin University.

 In an interview with China Central Television, Ding described his tenure as president a failure, and said that he failed to transform Peking University into the ideal university he had envisioned.
 However, the prominent scholar Ji Xianlin called Ding one of the two best presidents in the history of the university, together with Cai Yuanpei.

-Later career
+China Democratic League

 On the invitation of Fei Xiaotong, chairman of the China Democratic League (CDL), Ding became a full-time vice chairman of the CDL in 1993, although he continued to teach freshman mathematics at Peking University.

 In November 1996, Ding succeeded Fei as chairman of the CDL.
 He became a vice chairperson of the Standing Committee of the National People's Congress in 1998, serving two terms until 2008.
 In December 2005, Ding retired as chairman of CDL and became an honorary chairman.

 Death

-Ding died on October 12, 2019 in Beijing, aged 92.
+Ding died on October 12, 2019, in Beijing, aged 92.
 On October 17, he was buried in the Babaoshan Revolutionary Cemetery.

 Personal life

 In 1956, Ding married Gui Linlin, a faculty member in the chemistry department of Peking University.
 Their wedding was held on the university campus and attended by many students and teachers.
-They have two sons.
+They have two sons and one grandson.